ravi-prakash1907/Machine-Learning-for-Cyber-Security/Notebooks/loan_prediction/README.md

 ## Problem Statement

+This work is inspired from an [Analytics Vidhya's article](https://www.analyticsvidhya.com/blog/2017/09/understaing-support-vector-machine-example-code/?#)

 Dream Housing Finance company deals in all home loans.
 They have a presence across all urban, semi-urban and rural areas.
 A customer first applies for a home loan, after that the company validates the customer’s eligibility for a loan.